zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 {{page.intro}}

 ### Why Algolia?
 Speed is a critical part of keeping users happy.
 Algolia is aggressively designed to reduce latency.
 In a benchmarking test, Algolia returned results up to 200x faster than Elasticsearch.
-Algolia infrastructure is destributed around 6 regions in the world with around 47 datacentres proving 99.99% gurantee.
+Algolia infrastructure is distributed around 6 regions in the world with around 47 datacentres proving 99.99% gurantee.
 The goal of [JAMstack](https://www.gathuku.tech/what-s-ja-mstack) is to eliminate server dependancies why add one when you can use [algolia free community plan](https://www.algolia.com/)

 ### How algolia works
 Algolia provides a REST API to query and update your search indices.
 All input and output is provided in JSON, making it extremely easy to use in frontend Javascript.